A gentler Gotham? NYers anxiously wait out coronavirus

 “That’s your normal, is people being on top of you,” Hunter said about New York.
 “Now that people are not on top of you, it’s become, ‘Well this is what we’re doing now.’”

 Forget the old New Yorker’s refrain of “I’m walking here!”
-Big Apple citizens are taking a more tentative tack since the city became a hot zone for the novel coronavirus pandemic that has sickened at least 480,000 and killed 21,000 worldwide.
+Big Apple citizens are taking a more tentative tack since the city became a hot zone for the novel coronavirus pandemic that has sickened at least 1.1 million people and killed more than 60,000 worldwide.

 No pushing forward in lines.
 No irritably dodging slow-walking pedestrians.
 No swearing at yellow cabs for cutting into crosswalks.
 Moms with strollers are leaving wide berths for texting teens and slow-moving seniors.
 Supermarket shoppers are anxiously and awkwardly sidestepping each other, trying their best to keep six feet away.